Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Introduction

+A Bayesian approach to the estimation problem is presented in \cite{zhouBayesianInferenceAggregated2025}, which also applies to settings with a spatial component.
+An expression for the likelihood is derived by treating the precise event times, locations, and branching structure as latent variables.
+Samples are drawn from the joint posterior over the parameters and latent variables via MCMC, with the marginal posterior over the parameters used to produce point estimates and credible intervals.
+Various algorithms for implementing the technique are provided, balancing computational efficiency against the autocorrelation of the posterior samples.
+The complete method is in general computationally heavy due to the need to evaluate the distribution of the parent index for each latent event, though this is mitigated in practice by artificially truncating the support of the offspring distribution.

-Motivated by the challenges of modelling terrorist activity using the discretely observed MHP, in this work, we propose to obtain an unbiased estimator of the likelihood function via \textit{sequential Monte Carlo} (SMC) by extending the methods in \cite{chenEstimatingHawkesProcess2024}.
-The SMC estimate is then used in place of the true likelihood in an otherwise typical Metropolis-Hastings algorithm \citep{metropolisEquationStateCalculations1953, hastingsMonteCarloSampling1970}, commonly known as the Pseudo-Marginal Metropolis-Hastings \citep[PMMH;][]{andrieuPseudomarginalApproachEfficient2009} algorithm, which yields the true likelihood distribution (or more generally, the posterior distribution) as the stationary distribution of the resulting MCMC sample, from which the estimates are computed.
+In this work, we propose to obtain an unbiased estimator of the likelihood function via \textit{sequential Monte Carlo} (SMC) by extending the methods in \cite{chenEstimatingHawkesProcess2025}.
+The SMC estimate of the likelihood is then used in place of the true likelihood in an otherwise typical Metropolis-Hastings algorithm \citep{metropolisEquationStateCalculations1953, hastingsMonteCarloSampling1970} to construct a Markov chain for obtaining a dependent sample from the posterior distribution, a method commonly known as the Pseudo-Marginal Metropolis-Hastings \citep[PMMH;][]{andrieuPseudomarginalApproachEfficient2009} algorithm.
+The PMMH chain yields the true likelihood distribution (or more generally, the posterior distribution) as the stationary distribution of the resulting MCMC sample, from which the estimates are taken to be the mean or median.
+For this to be computationally feasible in the multivariate setting, we implement a highly efficient proposal distribution that guarantees that all particles agree with the observed count data.
+Numerical experiments will demonstrate the significant variance reduction in the SMC estimates compared to using a multivariate version of the Poisson proposals in \cite{chenEstimatingHawkesProcess2025}, which is crucial for ensuring the efficiency of the PMMH algorithm without requiring a prohibitively large number of particles.
+We implement the SMC algorithm using \textit{adaptive resampling} \citep{liuSequentialMonteCarlo1998} to achieve further variance reductions.